CCPM-IO/.github/onboarding/onboarding.md

 This helps to keep communications in one place, and the director commits to respond to slacks (not necessarily immediately, but the same guarantee is not made for e-mail).

 **Projects:** By the nature of our work, I/O members will often have the opportunity to participate in projects managed via private or publicly accessible source code repositories.
-In these cases, I/O members are expected to: follow the code of conduct; expect that private repositories will be world accessible; and to communicate via the project-specific medium
+In these cases, I/O members are expected to: follow the code of conduct; expect that private repositories will be world accessible; and to communicate via the project-specific medium.
 For example, when one I/O member reports an issue on a project on GitHub, it would not be appropriate for another lab member to reply "I'll drop by your desk and show you how to solve that."
 It would be most appropriate for the conversation to take place on GitHub issues.